joykie/Thembi-d-Bold-Bite-Bizaars/README.md

-# Thembi-d-Bold-Bite-Bizaars
+# ecommerce-web-app
-A web application made for a small South African business owner that sells African side dish cuisines
+ e-commerce web app for atchar and chilli sales
+Please visit thembi-bold-bite frontend repo for the frontend!